 Your next question may be, how can you implement a Chatbot?
 A good place to start is with your ATS provider.
 Some ATS’s have a Chatbot integration that will automatically pull the information from your database to send messages.
 Having an integration with your ATS will help streamline the Chatbot communication and once again record the chats for you in the candidate’s record.

 Mobile recruiting is even more important now in the current candidate driven market.
-Implementing different mobile strategies such as mobile applications, SMS messaging, and Chatbots are all ways to increase candidate engagement throughout the recruiting funnel and decrease drop-off rates.
+Implementing a different mobile recruitment strategy such as mobile applications, SMS messaging, and Chatbots are all ways to increase candidate engagement throughout the recruiting funnel and decrease drop-off rates.

 Corban OneSource is a Mid-Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration and HR Support?
 Find out more here.